Skip to content

 Cross Fell

 While it seems like all the peaks in England are located in the Lake District, that couldn’t be further from the truth.
 Heading to the north of England, we land at the Pennine range.
-The range is home to some impressive peaks in England, especially Cross Fell.
+The range is home to impressive peaks in England, especially Cross Fell.

 Reaching 893 metres high, Cross Fell is the highest mountain in the Pennine range and the highest peak outside the Lake District.
 The top of the fell offers a panoramic view of the Eden Valley and Garrigill, and on a clear day, you can see as far as the peaks of the Lake District.

 Cross Fell is a popular destination for hikers and walkers.
-The peak can be reached in different ways; however, the most common ways would be via Dufton village or Garrigill village.
+The peak can be reached in different ways; however, the most common ways would be via Dufton Village or Garrigill Village.

 Gummers Howe